interTwin-eu/itwinai-plugin-template/README.md

 ## Installing a plugin

-An end-user can install a plugin directly from its repository or from PyPI (if available).
+An end user can install a plugin directly from its repository or from PyPI (if available).

 To use a plugin in your code, install it alongside itwinai: